poohcom1/twitter-art-tags/TERMS_OF_SERVICE.md

 # Twitter Art Tags - Terms of Service

-_Last updated: 6/14/24_
+_Last updated: 6/23/24_

 **Welcome to Twitter Art Tags!**

-By using this userscript, you agree to the following terms and conditions.
+By using the sync feature of this userscript, you agree to the following terms and conditions.
 Please read them carefully.

 #### 1. Acceptance of Terms